 Those whose minds are “set on earthly things” missed an important fact.
 The bread they wanted could not save them from death.
 They could eat the bread Angels in heaven eat and still die.
 Their ancestors ate manna from heaven and died.
 Death robs us of every good thing God wants us to have.
 Is this all they wanted?
 Less than 100 hundred years on earth!
 The man who gave his Apostles power to heal the sick and walk on water could have given these men the power to multiply loaves but that would not have stopped death.
-Jesus repeated four times that the will of God was to raise them up again “at the last day”.
+During their conversation Jesus repeated four times that the will of God was to raise them up again “at the last day”.

-These carnal minded believers were not inclined to wait for the “last day” when God will resurrect the dead to inherit the things God promised.
+These carnal minded believers were not inclined to wait for the “last day” when God resurrects the dead to inherit the things he promised.
 They wanted a king to make them the glorious nation God promised today, in their lifetime.
 Giving them what they wanted would be a travesty of justice and an affront to everyone who died in faith believing God would raise them on the last day.
 The realization that the fulfillment of God’s promises lay so far in the future they would have to be raised from the dead to receive the promises was a deal breaker.
 Even worse Jesus talking about the necessity of eating his flesh and drinking his blood foreshadowed his martyrdom not a glorious kingdom of abundance and privilege.